Cross-country ski boot size converter

-Check out our helpful articles on choosing the right ski length and ski equipment for beginners and get the best experience on your ski trips.
+Check out our helpful articles on choosing the right ski length and on ski equipment for beginners, to ensure the best experience on your ski trips.

 European size:

-*We round the shoe size upwards.
-For example, 28.5 cm shows 45 in European size instead of 44.5.
-This provides better comfort, especially if the shoes are not for competition use.
+*We round up shoe sizes.
+For example, 28.5 cm will show as a European size 45 instead of 44.5.
+This provides better comfort, especially if the shoes are not for competitive use.

-We recommend that you measure your foot in mm by placing a piece of paper against a wall, then draw a line in front of your foot and measure the length in mm.
-Go up +/- 5 mm according to preference and thickness of socks.
+We recommend measuring your foot in millimeters by placing a piece of paper against a wall, then marking the front of your foot and measuring the length in mm.
+Add or subtract +/- 5 mm based on your preference and sock thickness.

 Important information about shoe sizes

-The tables you'll find below are based on information from leading ski boot manufacturers and give a good indication of the correct shoe size.
-However, it is worth noting that the sizes may vary slightly between brands and that they may be updated over time.
-Based on personal experience, most of the tables are accurate, but we recommend using them as a guide.
+The tables below are based on information from leading ski boot manufacturers and provide a good indication of the correct shoe size.
+However, it's worth noting that sizes can vary slightly between brands and may be updated over time.
+Based on personal experience, most tables are accurate, but we recommend using them as a guide.

 1. Fischer